oskarirauta/ClosureSleeve/README.md

 # ClosureSleeve

-ClosureSleeve add support for adding action for control in a form of closure instead of using target and #selector.
+Package enables support for adding action for controls in a form of closure instead of using target and #selector.
 Although they are used by ClosureSleeve internally..

 MIT-License